jAKP/example-notification/README.md

 Data Acess Object (DAO) pattern

 I have used this to create an interface that provides access to an underlying database.
-I have an Alert entity corresponding to Alert table in database.
-I have created and AlertDao to handle all the database operations (findById, update, deleteById) and AlertDaoImpl for its the concrete implementation.
+I have an Notification entity corresponding to Notification table in database.
+I have created and NotificationDao to handle all the database operations (findById, update, deleteById) and NotificationDaoImpl for its the concrete implementation.
 I have used Hibernate/iBATIS ORM framework.

 Factory method pattern together with Decorator pattern

 Herein the superclass (interface or abstract class or normal java class) define the object but subclasses decide which class to instantiate.
 Subclasses are responsible to create the instance of the class.
-The web application I worked on initialises, creates, enriches and sends alerts.
-I have an AlertFactory abstract class with createAlert which creates AlertMessage based on AlertType (email or sms).
+The web application I worked on initialises, creates, enriches and sends notifications.
+I have an NotificationFactory abstract class with createNotification which creates NotificationMessage based on NotificationType (email or sms).

 Singleton